Kport1/langueg/spec.md

 Code blocks are written using curly braces (`{ }`).
 This also applies to code blocks in loops and functions.

 ###Primitive types
-- byte
+- unsigned byte
+- signed short
-- int
+- signed int
-- long
+- signed long
 - float
 - double